Serena Williams: 2008–2010: Injuries, controversy, and return to No. 1

 In 2010, Williams's first tournament was in Sydney, where she lost in the final to Dementieva.
 At the Australian Open, Williams was the defending champion in both singles and doubles.
 She reached the final and defeated Justine Henin, who had recently come out of retirement, for her twelfth Grand Slam singles title.
 In doubles, Williams and her sister successfully defended their title by defeating Cara Black and Liezel Huber in the final.
 Williams sat out several events with a leg injury, but returned for the Rome Masters, where she was defeated by Janković in the semifinals.
 At Madrid, she fell to Nadia Petrova in the third round, but partnered with Venus to win the doubles title.

 At the French Open, Williams was bested by Samantha Stosur in the quarterfinals.
 She and Venus won the doubles event, achieving their fourth consecutive Grand Slam doubles title and improving their doubles ranking to No.1.
 Williams's next tournament was Wimbledon, where she did not lose a single set, defeating Zvonareva in the final.
-After the match, Navratilova said Williams was among the top five female tennis players in history.
+(Note: Attributed to multiple references:) After the match, Navratilova said Williams was among the top five female tennis players in history.
 She asserted that being a great player is "not just about how many Slams you win ... it's just your game overall ... she's got all the goods."
 The Williams sisters lost in the doubles quarterfinals to Elena Vesnina and Zvonareva.
 In Munich on July 7, Williams stepped on broken glass while in a restaurant, and the injury caused her to miss the rest of the year.
 She finished 2010 ranked No.4 in singles and No.11 in doubles.On March 2, 2011, she confirmed that she had suffered a hematoma and a pulmonary embolism.
+(Note: Attributed to multiple references:)